benswift/benswift.github.io/_livecoding/2014-09-30-ap-sessions.md

 ### "Visuals" vs "no visuals" study

-Following the "aesthetic vs didactic" gigs, and based on the audience feedback, Arrian developed one more set of visualisation techiniques, and we did one more gig (with audience feedback like before).
+Following the "aesthetic vs didactic" gigs, and based on the audience feedback, Ari developed one more set of visualisation techiniques, and we did one more gig (with audience feedback like before).
 This time, there were two sets---one with the visuals, one without (just the plain code like all my other gigs).
 Here are the videos from those sessions.
 This stuff is all in Chapters 6 and 7 of